 Recognizing and Addressing Misuse

-Although naproxen is not considered addictive, some individuals may misuse it, particularly for chronic pain.
-Signs of misuse include:
+Although naproxen is not considered addictive, some individuals may misuse it (particularly if they live with chronic pain).
+Signs of naproxen misuse include:

 - Taking high doses beyond recommended limits